cjdbarlow/Part-One/dead_space.md

 * **Physiological dead space**
   Dead space from the patient.
-Physiological dead space may be measured with **Bohr's method**.
 Physiological dead space is divided into:
   * **Anatomical dead space**
   The volume of the conducting zone of the lung.
-Anatomical dead space may be measured by **Fowlers method**.
 Anatomical dead space is affected by:
     * Size and Age
     3.3ml.kg<sup>-1</sup> in the infant, falls to 2.2ml.kg<sup>-1</sup> in the adult
     * Posture